ali-pahlevani/Dynamic_World_Generator/README.md

 The wizard guides users through a step-by-step process, ensuring an intuitive experience.
 It supports creating new worlds from empty templates, loading existing ones, and applying changes in real-time to *Gazebo*.

+🙏 A special thanks to Professor Sousso KELOUWANI for his excellent idea that inspired the creation of this application.

 ## Key Features

 * **Simulation Selection**: Choose *Gazebo Harmonic* (recommended) or *Fortress*. *Isaac Sim* support is under development.